 The muscular chains drawn by the tendin-muscular meridians of course have functions, but in many cases they do not correspond with the pattern of development of the baby.
 It is the classic meridians that exactly follow the development process.
 However, these are only innate connections of the body at the stage of the first movements.
 When the child really learns to control his or her body in motion, develop a certain elegance of the gesture or athletic ability, the movements cross the center line of the body and form spiral connections through the body.
 No classic meridian does that.
 Also, I think we create new meridians (perhaps even meridians that are personal to us, unique to each individual) as we develop new motor skills.

 Yes of course !
 Not as much as I used to, because I spend most of my time teaching now.
 But when I work with them, I always learn a lot because I have a very good relationship with them.
-You know, when I was born, I had an average form of cerebral palsy, which I cured completely.
-But he in being sick so early in my life made it there’s something that babies understand.
+You know, when I was born, I had a mild form of cerebral palsy, the symptoms of which completely resolved by the time I was twelve.
+But being sick so early in my life made me empathise with babies with disability and I think they sense that.
 So we have a great mutual understanding between the babies and me.
 In fact, I love working with them.

 That’s wonderful.
 Now, could you tell me why at some point you started filming babies?
 Why was it important in your work?